HOME | ADOPTABLE PETS | ADOPTION INFORMATION | SUCCESS STORIES | EVENTS | MERCHANDISE | CONTACT

 We respect the dog by providing shelter.

-We respect the dog by stopping the over population of dogs.
+We respect the dog by stopping the overpopulation of dogs.

 We respect the dog by providing necessary veterinary care and treatment.